emilioziniades/pi-speaker/README.md

 ## Contributions

+Let me know about any bugs by opening an issue.
 Any contributions are welcome!
-Open an issue or submit a pull request.
+Identify a feature you want to add, implement it and submit a pull request.